- Associate Professor

 Consumption and Consumerism in Modern America (HSTAA 371)

-Colloquium on the Environmental History of Seattle and the Pacific Northwest (HST 498)
+Colloquium on the Environmental History of Seattle and the Pacific Northwest (HIST 498)

-Colloquium on Nature and Culture in Modern America (HST 498)
+Colloquium on Nature and Culture in Modern America (HIST 498)

 Comparative Environmental History